holochain/wind-tunnel-runner/README.md

 To approve the machine, select the `...` dropdown on the right of the machine and select `Approve`.

-Take note of whether the node is called `nomad-client-uefi` or `nomad-client-no-uefi`, as this will be important later.
-Then, change the name of the machine/node in Tailscale by selecting the `...` dropdown on the right of the machine and select `Edit machine name...`.
-The name should be unique and recognisable so that you know which node belongs to you, something like `nomad-client-<user>` is common practice with a base-one index after it, if you have multiple machines, i.e. `nomad-client-<user>-<index>`.
+Next, change the name of the machine/node in Tailscale by selecting the `...` dropdown on the right of the machine and select `Edit machine name...`.
+The name should be unique and recognisable so that you know which node belongs to you, something like `nomad-client-<user>` is common practice with a base-one index after it, if you have multiple machines, i.e.
+`nomad-client-<user>-<index>`.

 > [!Note]
 > Changing the node name in Tailscale will not immediately change the hostname